w3f/polkadot-wiki/docs/maintain-guides-how-to-chill.md

 involuntarily chilled, you will need to request your nominators to re-issue the nominate call in order to start nominating you again.

+## Chill Other

+An unbounded and unlimited number of nominators and validators in Polkadot's NPoS is just not possible due to constraints in the runtime.
+As a result, multiple checks are incorporated to keep the size of staking system manageable, like mandating minimum active bond requirements for both nominators and validators.
+When these requirements are modified through on-chain governance, they can be enforced only on the accounts that newly call `nominate` or `validate` after the update.
+The changes to the bonding parameters would not automatically chill the active accounts on-chain which do not meet the requirements.

+For instance, let us consider a scenario where the minimum staking requirement for nominators is changed from 20 DOTs to 40 DOTs.
+An account that was actively nominating with 20 DOTs before this update would still keep receiving staking rewards.
+To handle this corner case, the `chill_other` extrinsic was incorporated which also helps to keep things backwards compatible and safe.
+The `chill_other` extrinsic is permissionless and any third party user can target it on an account where the minimum active bond is not satisfied, and chill that account.
+The list of addresses of all the active validators and their nominators can be viewed by running [validator stats](https://github.com/w3f/validator-stats) script.

 [chill extrinsic]: https://substrate.dev/rustdocs/latest/pallet_staking/pallet/enum.Call.html#variant.chill

 [accounts]: learn-staking.md#accounts